 Did Trump reimburse Cohen?

-Not personally.
 Former New York City Mayor Rudy Giuliani, now a member of the president’s legal team, told Fox News on May 2 that Trump used his personal funds — not campaign funds or corporate funds — to reimburse Cohen.
 (Corporations, by federal law, are prohibited from making contributions to candidate committees.)